sequelize/sequelize/docs/manual/other-topics/typescript.md

 Sequelize provides its own TypeScript definitions.

 Please note that only **TypeScript >= 4.1** is supported.
 Our TypeScript support does not follow SemVer.
-We will support TypeScript releases for one year, after which they may be dropped in a SemVer MINOR release.
+We will support TypeScript releases for at least one year, after which they may be dropped in a SemVer MINOR release.

 As Sequelize heavily relies on runtime property assignments, TypeScript won't be very useful out of the box.
 A decent amount of manual type declarations are needed to make models workable.